 Disability Support Services provides classroom accommodations and advocacy for eligible students who have disabilities.
 Appropriate accommodations are authorized when a student requests them and completes the mandated intake procedures.
 As a part of the process, students must submit documentation of the disabling condition(s) before DSS can authorize and arrange auxiliary aids or academic adjustments for classes.
-Contact DSS at (425) 564-2498; TTY line, (425) 564-4110.
+Visit DSS in room B132 or call (425) 564-2498; TTY line, (425) 564-4110.